INTO THE FIELD

 Covered with a permeable floor, it naturally follows the existing gradient, the change in level being concentrated on the accesses, thus marking the thresholds.
 The part of the road linking the square to the station - the "rainbow" underpass - is to be planned as a zone 20 with priority for pedestrians.
 The simple form of the new school is inspired by the large farmhouses with their rectangular plan.
 Set against the agricultural fields, the new building is anchored in the earth to reduce its impact in relation to the church.
 The programme is concentrated in a two-storey volume on the ground floor, leaving the circulations - the lively part of the school - on the courtyard side.

-The various parts of the school: the children's section, the primary section, the extra-curricular activities and the administration are clearly separated, each respecting its own functioning and rhythm.
-This rational distribution of the programme makes it easy to plan a future extension, simply by extending the volume already built towards the car park.
+The various parts of the school: the nursery section, the primary section, the extra-curricular activities and the administration are clearly separated, each respecting its own function and rhythm.
+This rational layout makes it easy to plan for a future extension, simply by extending the volume already built towards the car park.

-In order to reduce the height of the building, the floors are proposed in mixed concrete-wood slabs ensuring an optimal static height for the span imposed by the standardised dimensions of the classrooms.
-The vertical structure is a modular wooden structure that gives rhythm to the façade.
-The simplicity of the distribution of the school's various programmes and the general form of the construction allow the advantages of a prefabricated wood construction to be exploited to the full.
+In order to reduce the overall height of the building, the floors are made of mixed concrete and wood slabs, ensuring optimum static height for the span required by the standardised dimensions of the classrooms.
+The vertical structure is a modular timber structure that gives rhythm to the façade.
+The simplicity of the distribution of the school's various programmes and the overall shape of the building mean that maximum advantage can be taken of the benefits of prefabricated timber construction.

-The economy of the construction, reinforced by the speed of assembly in situ, is combined with the ecology of the materials used.
-In addition to an advantageous energy balance, the new construction offers the use of materials that are friendly to the quality of the indoor air.
-Solar gain is managed both by passive protection (fixed south-facing roofs designed for optimum protection) and active protection (external fabric blinds to manage natural light).
+The economy of construction, reinforced by the speed of on-site assembly, is combined with the ecology of the materials used.
+In addition to an advantageous energy balance, the new building uses materials that respect indoor air quality.
+Solar gain is managed by both passive protection (fixed south-facing sunshades designed for optimum protection) and active protection (external fabric blinds to manage natural light).